MongoDB Data Mapping

 ObjectBox Sync automatically maps IDs when syncing with an external system like MongoDB.
 This way, you can use the native IDs in each system: 64-bit integer IDs in ObjectBox and, for example, 12-byte object IDs in MongoDB.
 This also means that the MongoDB ID is not present in ObjectBox objects and vice versa.

-Besides the Object ID, ObjectBox supports most common ID types offered by MongoDB.
+ObjectBox supports most common ID types offered by MongoDB.
 IDs of incoming documents from MongoDB are automatically detected and mapped to ObjectBox local IDs.
 This mapping is persisted, and thus any change made on the ObjectBox side can be mapped back to the initial ID type and value.

 For newly created (inserted) objects on the ObjectBox side, a new MongoDB object ID (OID) is created by default.
 You can customize the MongoDB ID types in the ObjectBox data model: for the ID property, define an "external property type" on the ID property.
-For example, a definition of the ID field in the ObjectBox entities would look similar to this pseudo code (syntax varies according to programming language):
+Then, ObjectBox will create a new UUID-based ID for the MongoDB document.

 The following table shows the supported ID types: